Skip to content

 • all the measures are chosen, the calculation is ((2*20)+(4*10)+(1*35))/(2+4+1) = 16.4% will be the progress of the objective (rounded off as 16% on display).

-• all the actions and projects are only chosen, then the calculation is ((3*25)+(1*25)+(5*30))/(3+1+5) = 26.7% will be the progress of the objective (rounded off as 27% on display).
+• all the actions are chosen, then the calculation is ((3*25)+(1*25)+(5*30))/(3+1+5) = 26.7% will be the progress of the objective (rounded off as 27% on display).

 • all the success criteria are included, depending on the progress and the weights assigned to the success criteria, the progress of the objective is calculated.
 The calculation is ((2*20)+(4*20)+(2*20)+(1*35)+(4*10)+(3*25)+(1*25)+(5*30))/(2+4+2+1+4+3+1+5) = 22.0% will be the progress of the objective